bgaj203/gitlab-runners/README.md

        when: runner_system_failure
    ```

+### EC2 Image Builder Components for Creating Windows Shell Runner AMIs

+In the directory [ec2-image-builder](ec2-image-builder) you will find EC2 Image Builder Components for both building and testing a sample .NET Framework 4 CI Runner.

 ### AWS Service Catalog and QuickStarts

 The easy button parent cloudformation templates and the underlying full template are compatible with AWS Service Catalog.